According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs. This advice’s vagueness makes it no less poignant.

 2. Mobile Optimized Site

-Google has come right out and said, “Mobile pages that provide a poor searcher experience can be demoted in rankings or displayed with a warning in mobile search results.”
+Google has stated, “Mobile pages that provide a poor searcher experience can be demoted in rankings or displayed with a warning in mobile search results.”

 I don’t think they’re kidding.
-Google doesn’t often give such direct recommendations for how to improve a site’s rankings.
-So when they do, it’s best to pay attention.
+Google doesn’t often give such direct recommendations for improving a site’s rankings, so when they do, it’s best to pay attention.

 3. Onpage SEO Strategy